 Reporting

-All cryptocurrency transactions must be documented and reported on a tax return.
-Taxpayers need to keep records of the date of transactions, purchase price, selling price and market value of the cryptocurrency at the time of receipt.
+All cryptocurrency transactions are subject to being documented and reported on a tax return.
+It’s very important that taxpayers keep the date of the transaction, the purchase price, selling price, and market value of the cryptocurrency at the time of receipt.

 Use of accounting software